 Setting & Lifestyle

 Because of many things, Joliet is a great place for families with children to consider.
 First of all, many other families with children live here, making Joliet a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Joliet has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Joliet’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Joliet’s overall crime rate is lower than average for the country.